We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 23. La Jolla Shores Beach

-This family-friendly beach is one of our favorites in town because it suits people of all ages who crave ocean activities.
+This family-friendly beach is one of my favorites in town because it suits all ages who crave ocean activities.
 The beach is flat, sandy, and an especially great place for kids.

-We list several popular things to do with kids at La Jolla Shores Beach under outdoor activities below because it’s an excellent spot for water sports like snorkeling and learning to surf.
+I list several popular things to do with kids at La Jolla Shores Beach below under outdoor activities.
+It’s an excellent spot for water sports like snorkeling and learning to surf.

-Further north awaits Moonlight Beach.
-North San Diego County hotel concierges we work with send guests here, even if there’s a closer beach to their property.
+North San Diego County hotel concierges we work with send guests to Moonlight Beach even if there’s a closer beach to their property because of its all-in-one features.

 25. Del Mar Beaches